opencrvs/opencrvs-core/packages/gateway/src/features/transformation/README.md

 # Object Transformation Module

 This module allows an object to be converted field by field into another object.
-This ensures that every field in the source object has transformation logic as the transformation module will complain if you don't provide a builder for that field.
+This ensures that every field in the source object has transformation logic as the transformation module will complain if you don't provide a builder function for that field.

 This module works well with GraphQL as it provides us a very similar method to construct a domain object from a GraphQL representation as you would for converting a domain object to a GraphQL representation using GraphQL resolvers.

-To use to module you define 'builder' functions (the inverse of resolvers) for each field of the source object.
-Each field builder is a function that add to a single target object which will be the final representation of the converted object.
+To use this module you define 'builder' functions (the inverse of resolvers) for each field of the source object.
+Each field builder is a function that adds to a single target object which will be the final representation of the converted object.

 Builder function have the following signature: